Renault Scenic review

 Iconic trim's panoramic roof doesn’t eat into head room because its electronically controlled sun tint removes the need for a sliding blind.

 Head room in the back of the Scenic is generous, even for someone sitting in the slightly raised middle seat.
-There’s also a limo-like amount of leg room that allows rear-seat passengers to stretch out.
+There’s lots of leg room so rear-seat passengers can really stretch out.

-The only slight disappointment is that unlike in the Kia EV6 and Tesla Model Y the Scenic’s rear seats don’t recline for that extra bit of comfort.
+The only slight disappointment is that – unlike in the Kia EV6 and Tesla Model Y – the Scenic’s rear seats don’t recline for that extra bit of comfort.
+You can't slide them back and forth like you can in a Hyundai Ioniq 5 either.

-There’s also a huge amount of storage space up front, including door bins that can each take a large bottle of water, a wireless phone-charging tray under the infotainment system and a deep storage cubby underneath the centre armrest.
+There’s a huge amount of storage space up front, including door bins that can each take a large bottle of water, a wireless phone-charging tray below the infotainment system and a deep storage cubby under the centre armrest.

-Rear-seat occupants get map pockets and two smaller pockets for phones and devices on the backs of the front seats.
+Rear-seat passengers get map pockets and two smaller pockets for phones and devices on the backs of the front seats.
 The long, fold-down centre armrest provides lidded storage for your devices and has two cupholders.
-It also contains a pair of arms that swivel out and have integrated slots designed to hold mobile or tablet devices upright, allowing the outer rear occupants to watch videos.
+It also contains two arms that swivel out and have integrated slots designed to hold a device upright, so your kids can watch films.

-There's quite a drop from the boot entrance to the boot floor, so you’ll have to heave bulkier items over a high lip, but at least the load area is uniform in shape and a height-adjustable boot floor gives you plenty of space to hide away your charging cables.
-Unlike the Ioniq 5 and Tesla Model Y, the Scenic doesn’t have a storage area under the front bonnet.
+There's quite a drop from the boot entrance down to the boot floor, which isn't ideal for loading and unloading, but at least the load area is uniform in shape and a height-adjustable boot floor gives you plenty of space to hide your charging cables out of sight.
+Unlike the Ioniq 5 and Model Y, the Scenic doesn’t have a storage area under its bonnet.

 Buying & owning